kiancchen/Spam-Email-Recognition/README.md

 This project implements a simple email filter, which recognize the spam and ham emails.

-The modes uses `RandomForestClassifier` to classify the emails.
+The modes uses `Multinomial Navie Bayes` to classify the emails.

 # How to use